pez57/portfolio-1-rewinder/README.md

 - Fonts used supplied by [google fonts](https://https://fonts.google.com/)
 - Hero image is a royalty free stock image from [pexels](https://pexels.com)
 - Icons used made available by [fontawesome](https://fontawesome.com)
-- Color Pallette constucted using the website [coolors](https://coolors.co)
+- Color Pallette constructed using the website [coolors](https://coolors.co)
 - Spotify embedded player holding show features the content made by [Last Podcast on the Left](https://www.lastpodcastontheleft.com/)
 - Youtube embedded player holding show features the content made by One Life One Chance Podcast
 - Image at the beginning of this document constructed using http://ami.responsivedesign.is/